On Conflict and Repair

 Creative Devotion is a space for honest conversation, creative reflection, and shared presence.
 You don’t need to come with answers.
 Just your lived experience, your curiosities, and your care.

-HERE YOU ARE, IN THE CYCLE BETWEEN THE PAST AND THE FUTURE, CHOOSING TO SPEND YOUR MIRACULOUS TIME IN THE EXPLORATION OF HOW HUMANS, ESPECIALLY THOSE SEEKING TO GROW LIBERATION AND JUSTICE, CAN LEARN FROM THE WORLD AROUND US HOW TO BEST COLLABORATE, HOW TO SHAPE CHANGE.
+HERE YOU ARE, IN THE CYCLE BETWEEN THE PAST AND THE FUTURE, CHOOSING TO SPEND YOUR MIRACULOUS TIME IN THE EXPLORATION OF HOW HUMANS CAN LEARN FROM THE WORLD AROUND US HOW TO BEST COLLABORATE, HOW TO SHAPE CHANGE.

 Adrienne Maree Brown